Fox Sports (United States): 2006–2010

-Beginning with the 2006 NFL season, the scoring banner was upgraded again.
-This time, real-time scores from around the league were included as a permanent fixture on the extreme right side of the bar, while the banner's coloring changed to the colors of the team currently in possession of the ball (this coloring scheme was seen only on football broadcasts).
-The banner no longer flashed after the scoring of runs, touchdowns or field goals.
+Beginning with the 2006 NFL season, the score bug was upgraded again.
+This time, real-time scores from around the league were included as a permanent fixture on the extreme right side of the bar, while the bug's coloring changed to the colors of the team currently in possession of the ball (this coloring scheme was seen only on football broadcasts).
+The bug no longer flashed after the scoring of runs, touchdowns or field goals.
 During baseball broadcasts, the diamond graphic appeared in middle-justification and was slimmed down to just the three main bases, unlike other implements which included home plate.
-This banner, after first being used for NFL broadcasts in 2006, was eventually expanded to Bowl Championship Series, NASCAR and MLB; baseball telecasts, however, continued to use the late-2005 scoring banners and graphics in 2007.
+This bug, after first being used for NFL broadcasts in 2006, was eventually expanded to Bowl Championship Series, NASCAR and MLB; baseball telecasts, however, continued to use the late-2005 score bugs and graphics in 2007.
 In 2008, Fox NASCAR introduced a new camera embedded between turns one and two on the various tracks; it was soon known as "Digger Cam", unveiled alongside a gopher mascot named Digger.

 In 2009, this graphics package was dropped entirely for Fox's baseball telecasts and replaced with the then-current Fox Sports Net graphics, which had debuted on baseball telecasts across FSN's affiliates that season.
+The score bug reverted to a rectangular box positioned in the top-left corner of the 4:3 safe area.
 These were later repositioned for widescreen in July 2010, when Fox Sports began presenting all of its high definition programming content in the 16:9 aspect ratio, with letterboxing on standard definition feeds relayed to pay television providers.